IbrahimElk/miniplait/code/5-lazy/REPORT.md

 - Add a `seq` operator to the AST, i.e. under binary operators.
 - Add a `seq` case to the desugarer & interpreter and type-checker

-In the interpreter, you would want to deeply strictly evaluate the first expression given by `seq`.
+In the interpreter, you would want to strictly evaluate the first expression given by `seq`.
-This deep strict operator is already present and is used for the top-level evaluation.
-You drop the result of the first expression and start evaluating the second expression in the same fashion.
+You drop the result of the first expression and start evaluating the second expression.
 Once finished, you return the value of the second expression.
 This is inline with how `seq` does it in Haskell.

 ```haskell